onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/mobile-authentication/sms-authentication.md

 a preconfigured phone number.
 You can override this phone number by entering your own sender id.
 This can be a phone number, a short code that is registered with your SMS provider, or an alphanumeric sender id (e.g. your brand name).
 Not all countries support sending SMS messages from an alphanumeric sender id, while other countries require to register the sender id up front.
-When sending the text message fails with this sender id, Onegini Access tries to send the SMS message from the default phone number.
+When sending the text message fails with this sender id, OneWelcome Access tries to send the SMS message from the default phone number.

 The enrollment options are not necessary for SMS.